-$Payment\ methods\ used\ on\ our\ e-commerce\ websites\ subject\ us\ to\ third-party\ payment\ processing-related\ risks.$ rely on third parties to provide payment processing services.
+Payment methods used on our e-commerce websites subject us to third-party payment processing-related risks.

+We accept payments from our consumers using a variety of methods, including online payments with credit cards and debit cards issued by major banks, payments made with gift cards processed by third-party providers and payments through third-party online payment platforms such as PayPal, Afterpay and Apple Pay.
+We also rely on third parties to provide payment processing services.
 For certain payment methods, including credit and debit cards, we pay interchange and other fees, which may increase over time and raise our operating costs and lower our profit margins.
-We may also be subject to fraud and other illegal activities in connection with the various payment methods we offer, including online payment options and gift cards.
+We may also be subject to fraud and other illegal activities in connection with the various payment methods we offers, including online payment options and gift cards.
 Transactions on our e-commerce websites are card-not-present transactions, so they present a greater risk of fraud.
 Criminals are using increasingly sophisticated methods to engage in illegal activities such as unauthorized use of credit or debit cards and bank account information.
 Requirements relating to consumer authentication and fraud detection with respect to online sales are complex.
 We may ultimately be held liable for the unauthorized use of a cardholder's card number in an illegal activity and be required by card issuers to pay charge-back fees.
 Charge-backs result not only in our loss of fees earned with respect to the payment, but also leave us liable for the underlying money transfer amount.
 If our charge-back rate becomes excessive, card associations also may require us to pay fines or refuse to process our transactions.
 In addition, we may be subject to additional fraud risk if third-party service providers or our employees fraudulently use consumer information for their own gain or facilitate the fraudulent use of such information.
 Overall, we may have little recourse if we process a criminally fraudulent transaction.